Worksop Town Hall: History

 A war memorial to commemorate the lives of local service personnel who had died in the Second Boer War was designed and made by local sculptor, George Colton.
 It took the form of a Carrara marble tablet which was installed on the right hand side of the building and unveiled by Field Marshal Lord Grenfell on 1 August 1903.
 The area was advanced to the status of municipal borough with the town hall as its headquarters in 1931.

+In 1910 the council bought the local water company, and supplemented the limited office space in the town hall with the water company's old offices at 36–38 Carlton Road, which had been built in 1900.

 In the 1970s a two-storey, 18th century house to the east of the town hall on Potter Street was remodelled with an archway for vehicles replacing the old shopfront.
 At the same the steps leading up to the town hall were removed and the doorways replaced with three round headed windows – access to the building was then obtained through the new archway.
-Following local government reorganisation in 1974, the enlarged Bassetlaw District Council initially used offices in Victoria Square.
-Queen Elizabeth II opened new council offices further along Potter Street on 5 June 1981.
+Following local government reorganisation in 1974, the enlarged Bassetlaw District Council initially used both the town hall, 36–38 Carlton Road and the former Worksop Rural District Council offices at Highfield House on Carlton Road, supplemented by other offices in Bridge Street and Victoria Square.
+New council offices were built on Potter Street, immediately adjoining the east side of the town hall.
+The new building was opened by Queen Elizabeth II on 5 June 1981 and became known as the Queen's Building.
+The council holds its meetings both at Retford Town Hall and in Worksop Town Hall.
 A major programme of refurbishment works to the town hall was completed in August 2007.